colinta/teacup/README.md

 end
 ```

-### Style via UIView Class
+### Style via View Class

-If you need to apply styles to *all* instances of a `UIView` subclass, you can
+If you need to apply styles to *all* instances of a `UIView`/`NSView` subclass,
-do so by applying styles to a class name instead of a symbol.
-This feature is
+you can do so by applying styles to a class name instead of a symbol.
+This
-handy at times when you might otherwise use `UIAppearance` (which teacup also
+feature is handy at times when you might otherwise use `UIAppearance` (which
-supports!).
+teacup also supports!).

 ```ruby
 Teacup::Stylesheet.new :app do